royord/KX3_Update/README.md

 - USB connector to upgrade radio.
 - Ability to do PSK Mail from a modile iOS or Android device would be amazing!
 - Since we have Bluetooth it would be cool if you could do Digital work directly with fldigi through the bluetooth with the your computer connected without all the cables, or do it with your iOS/android device.
+- Log GPS cordinates in a GPS only mode so that it can be plugged in later to update where you've been and how fast you have been moving (this is really a nice to have)

 Contenders for Trail Worthy Radios:
 ============================================================